Andrew D. Mylander, D.M.D. Dental Services

 A modern, fully digitized experience to help you get the smile you want, the way you want.
 Invisalign® aligners are clear and custom made from thin acrylic for a better fit and precise, gentle movements.
 They move teeth more quickly than braces, and allow you to brush and floss, and enjoy the foods you want.

-An alternative to crowns and veneers is a process called bonding, in which a tooth-colored filling material that looks like the enamel of your teeth is molded and shaped, and then hardened and polished.
+An alternative to crowns and veneers is a process called bonding, in which a tooth-colored filling material that looks like the enamel of your teeth is molded and shaped, and then cured and polished.

 Teeth can become crooked, chipped, cracked, and even overlap as a result of many factors, including traumatic injury, bruxism (grinding) or even heredity.
 Cosmetic contouring and reshaping procedures can remedy, and in many cases, greatly improve these conditions.